Example image

 💻 Interval Course

-By doing these exercises regularly, your body naturally learns to recover better and enter a state of calm.
+By practicing these exercises regularly, your body learns to recover more efficiently and shift into a calm, restorative state.
 Consistency is key.

-How to manage symptoms related to exercise intolerance, POTS, or dysautonomia
+✔ How to manage symptoms like exercise intolerance, POTS, or dysautonomia

-When to rest and when it’s okay to push through
+✔ When to rest and when to safely push through

-Your ideal heart rate at rest and during interval training
+✔ What your ideal heart rate is at rest and during training

-How many rounds to do and how often to train per week
+✔ How many rounds to do and how often to train each week

 💻 Cognitive Course

-Here you’ll discover 15 proven cognitive exercises designed to stimulate and regulate the brain areas affected by a concussion.
-By creating and strengthening new connections, these exercises help reduce your symptoms.
+Here you'll discover 15 proven cognitive exercises designed to stimulate and regulate the brain regions affected by a concussion.

 📚 Step-by-step Guides